igreil/simplinvoice/README.md

 - When using \Credit, store credit larger than the amount owed leads to errors
 - Make a starred version of \Credit that is not a running item, but deducted at the bottom with the taxes.
 Same for shipping, or other random items?
-- What about percent discounts? ("3% Repeat Customer Discount")
+- What about percent discounts? ("3% Loyal Customer Discount")
 - What about 0% tax items?
 (Fees, cash repayments etc.) \ZeroTaxItem?
 Or
   \InvoiceLine[0] or \InvoiceLine[z] or similar …
 - Option to have $ before amount, € after: $10 <=> 10 €